Mole Catching Prices and Information for Farmers

 and other genuine Agricultural Businesses

 Lancashire Mole Control offers a simple pricing structure for genuine farmers and growers with land over 10 acres based on the amount of time it takes to complete the job.

 With discounted rates for the bigger jobs.

 If the acreage is less than 10 acres please see Domestic Mole Catching rates.

 Jobs taking up to 5 hours of chargeable work £30.00 per hour

 Plus diesel fuel for travel to and from your farm.

-Total cost is based on the relevant charge per hour plus cost of diesel.
+Total cost is based on the relevant charge per hour plus cost of diesel and petrol.